edmarkovich/pi-productivity/README.md

 This is a personal project and requires some fiddling if you want to use it yourself.
 I call out what that takes in this file below (start with the **Warning**.)
 My goals were to create this for myself and to learn in the process.
 Both were achieved.
 I have this running on my desk at all times.

-This is really useful if you think about your emails, appointments and tasks slimilarly to how I do, which I briefly describe below.
+This is useful if you think about your emails, appointments and tasks similar to how I do, which I briefly describe below.
 These aren't simple notifiers but carefully tailored strategic nudges.

 ## Warning
-If you actually want to make this for yourself, there are two technical hurdles to overcome.
+If you want to make this for yourself, there are two technical hurdles to overcome.
 - Raspberry PI hardware stuff - if you have done simple things like connecting an LED to the Pi, you should be fine.
-- Dealing with the Google API dashboard to setup an 'application' that's permissioned for Gmail and Gcal, then going through Oauth flows manually to get the token to configure this program with.
+- Dealing with the Google API dashboard to set up an 'application' that's permissioned for Gmail and Gcal, then going through Oauth flows manually to get the token to configure this program with.
 That only has to be done once but I found the learning curve steep (a few evenings.)
 See **configuration** section below.

 ## Hardware and Software